Brand Names: Calcidol, Calciferol, Drisdol, Vitamin D2, Vitamin D2 (obsolete)

 Ergocalciferol may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- chest pain, feeling short of breath; or
+- chest pain, feeling short of breath;

-- early signs of vitamin D overdose (weakness, metallic taste in your mouth, weight loss, muscle or bone pain, constipation, nausea, and vomiting).
+- early signs of vitamin D overdose--weakness, metallic taste in your mouth, weight loss, muscle or bone pain, constipation, nausea, and vomiting.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about ergocalciferol?

 You should not take ergocalciferol if you have had an allergic reaction to vitamin D, or if you have high levels of calcium or vitamin D in your body, or any condition that makes it hard for your body to absorb nutrients from food (malabsorption).

 Use only the recommended dose of ergocalciferol.
 An overdose could cause serious or life-threatening side effects.

 3 pharmacies near 20147 have coupons for Calcidol (Brand Names:Calciferol for 60ML of 200MCG/ML)